boynet/Influxdb-js-client/README.md

 connect to the server:

+(its not sending anything just constructing the class)

       influxdb = new Influxdb('http://127.0.0.1:8086/write?db=DBNAME',true);
 replace 12.0.0.1 with the ip/url of your influxdb server, change DBNAME whith the name of the db you want send points to;